matplotlib/CZI_2020-07_mpl/CZI.md

 visualizations of the domain.
 These specializations can vary widely, in contradictory ways, between domains.
 Because no high-level API can simultaneously satisfy all of the visualization needs, there will always be a need for domain-specific visualization libraries.
-We will continue to work with down-stream libraries to make sure that we are able to support them to support their users both in terms of implementing data sources, artists, and user API.
+Building on the work done this year to design consistent internal data structures we will begin to develop simpler and more expressive top-level APIs.
+We will continue to work with down-stream bio libraries to support them in implementing data sources, artists, and user API.

+The requested support for developers is intended to complement and facilitate, not replace, crucial volunteer work.
+We aim to better co-ordinate and nurture their efforts, with the goal of growing and sustaining a diverse community of volunteer and paid expert contributors.

 ---